 How do patients find doctors?
-Search on Google, browse the internet, read articles, check out reviews, and watch videos.
-In today’s digital world, doctors are required to create their brand online, engage with patients online and all-in-all provide the best-in-class digital experience to their patients.
+Patients search on Google, browse the internet, read articles, check out reviews, and watch videos.
+In today’s digital world, as doctors, you are required to create your brand online , engage with patients online, and all-in-all provide the best-in-class digital experience to their patients.
 Gone are the days when “word of mouth” marketing was the only marketing channel.
 Today most of us connect and communicate with each other only on digital channels.
 The “word of mouth” has gone digital.
 Doctors need to go digital too.

 Where do you start?
 What do you do?

 Before embarking on any digital marketing effort, it is important to build a plan.
 One way to achieve this is by using a framework.
 A framework will help organize the plan you will use to engage in the digital marketing of your medical practice.

 There are many frameworks, the one we will discuss here is the What-Who-When-Why-How-Where framework.